Good fit when the job is mood, unwind, or functional drinking rather than a direct cocktail replacement.

 Where should I start for not sweet / dry-first?

-Start with Original Apéritif, Run Wild IPA, The Pathfinder Spirit, then open the bottle that sounds closest to the drink or moment you have in mind.
+Start with Hemp & Root Non-Alcoholic Spirit, Old Fashioned Bundle, Original Apéritif, then open the bottle that sounds closest to the drink or moment you have in mind.

 How should I choose between close options?